 While most trampolines are designed purely for fun, some have fitness in mind.
 To give your at-home workout some bounce, consider a mini exercise trampoline, such as the models made by JumpSport.

 Instead of using springs like big trampolines, mini trampolines like the JumpSport get their bounce from elastic cords stretched beneath the mat.
-JumpSport's trampolines are gym-quality, and prices aren't cheap, ranging from around $200 to over $500.
+JumpSport's trampolines are gym-quality, so prices aren't cheap, ranging from around $200 to over $500.

 At the low end is JumpSports 200 series of Fitness Rebounders, which usually come with 30 elastic cords, a weight limit of 225 pounds.
 JumpSport's pricier mini trampolines are generally bigger (frame diameter up to 44", versus 39" for others), with 36 cords that can be adjusted for bounce preference, and weight limits up to 325 pounds.
 The legs of some (but not all) of JumpSport's fitness trampolines are foldable, which can come in handy if you're cramped for space.

-Which JumpSport fitness trampoline is right for you depends a lot on who you are, what kind of workout you're hoping for, and whether you want to be able to fold it flat and stash it under the bed or couch.
+Which JumpSport fitness trampoline is right for you depends a lot on who you are, what kind of workout you're hoping for and whether you want to be able to fold it flat and stash it under the bed or couch.

 7. Best indoor trampoline for kids: Skywalker Trampolines Mini Trampoline with Enclosure Net